ceos-seo/data_cube_notebooks/docs/ingestion.md

 Now that you have a product definition added and a agdc-metadata.yaml file generated for your scene, it is now time to index the dataset and associate it with the product definition.
 This is done with a datacube command from the CLI.
 Please note that indexing the dataset in the database creates an absolute reference to the path on disk - you cannot move the dataset on disk after indexing or it won't be found and will create problems.

-Run the 'datacube dataset add' command on the directory or metadata .yaml file generated for the dataset.
+Run the `datacube dataset add` command on the directory or metadata .yaml file generated for the dataset.
 This command will load the .yaml metadata file and create a Dataset class object from the contents.
 It will then try to match the dataset to a product definition using the provided metadata.

 ```
 #ensure that you are doing this from within the virtual environment.
 If not, activate it with 'source ~/Datacube/datacube_env/bin/activate'